Contents

 And here’s another example of the app taking care of the user.
 This one has to do with special offers.
 Whenever users add a special offer to the cart, the app makes suggestions on how to save more money or get more items for the same amount of money, or applies the discount to the order automatically.

-CJM and User Scenarios
+CJM and user scenarios

 When users order the food they are hungry and not ready to wait long.
 In this case, any negative experience makes them overreact.
 Therefore, it’s important to identify all the negative scenarios possible in a food delivery app.
 In order to do so, we drew up a CJM while we were planning the development process.
 This involves analyzing all of the user scenarios, including the negative ones.

-Negative Scenarios
+Negative scenarios

 We’ve analyzed all the errors that could lead to a negative experience for a KFC user.
 It turned out this can be caused by a restaurant, delivery service, or the interface of the app.